16 Center Parcs Tricks

 - Nigel via Twitter

 Center Parcs rarely does discount codes.
 However, it does sometimes offer deals – prices come down within roughly eight weeks of travel.
-The cheapest break we can find last-minute currently is £299 for a five-night midweek break in a studio.
+The cheapest break we can find last-minute currently is £299 for a two-night midweek break in a three-bedroom lodge (it was £430 for the same lodge next year).

 While it's not guaranteed, in the past we have found booking last-minute is usually cheaper than booking early.
-For example, when we checked in April 2019, we found a three-bed lodge in Sherwood Forest available in a week's time for £299, compared with £379 for the same week in 2020.
-A one-bedroom studio holiday for the same dates could be had for just £199.
+For example, we've seen one-bedroom studio holiday for four nights for just £199.

 Of course, the risk with leaving it to the last minute is limited choice and availability.
 So if you can't be flexible on dates and location, it's probably best to book as early as possible instead.